-In 2016 city of Dayton voters passed Issue 9, an 8-year, 0.25% earned income tax to support expanded service-levels, new investments and the maintenance of essential public safety services.
-The “Your Dollars, Your Neighborhood” is the implementation of this program over the next 8-years.
+In 2016, city of Dayton voters passed Issue 9, an 8-year, 0.25% earned income tax to support expanded service-levels, new investments and the maintenance of essential public safety services.
+“Your Dollars, Your Neighborhood” is the implementation of this program over the next 8-years.
 It supports four programs: vacant lot and boulevard mowing, city parks improvements, the Pre-school Promise program and residential road resurfacing.
 Additionally, “Your Dollars, Your Neighborhood” supports the expansion of Police presence in city neighborhoods and the maintenance of fire suppression and emergency response activities.

 More than 6,000 vacant lots and boulevards are mowed with the support of the “Your Dollars, Your Neighborhood” program.
 The goal is to mow every lot and boulevard five times during warm months, from late April through October.
 At the end of October, a sixth round is dedicated to brush and debris clean-up, garbage removal and other maintenance needed in advance of winter.
 Poor weather conditions can alter mowing and clean-up schedules.

 Around 6,000 lots are mowed each month.
 The vacant lot inventory count is based on city parcels that have been registered with the vacant lot mowing program and may not represent the number of active lots being mowed within a given round, or mow cycle.
 Neighbors, non-profit groups and owners may begin to maintain a lot at any time; City crews will not mow a lot that is being actively maintained.